As a straightforward application of SGML

-Parsing, resolution, or other errors during content parsing, OTOH, can't typically be reported via HTTP error status codes because status the response headers will have been sent to the client alraedy at the point where a content error is encountered.
+Parsing, resolution, or other errors during content parsing, on the other hand, can't typically be reported via HTTP error status codes because response headers will have been sent to the client alraedy by the time a content error is encountered.

 As already explained for the individual routing branches,

 based on the above sketched file name resolution for

 before actually accessing and sending content, up-to-datedness of the